Managing your projects

 The Projects section in the API reference has full details of the available fields you can set for a project.

-Selecting a project color & client
+Selecting a project color and a client

 "color": "FF2D00",